-Before providing intuition, I illustrate Theorem 1 with the Boston mechanism.
+I illustrate Theorem 1 with the Boston mechanism.
 Consider Example 1 in Section 3.1 and a thought experiment where schools have private preferences and the mechanism asks schools to report their preferences.
 First of all, school A is never matched with student 3 since 3 ranks A second and the seat at A is always filled by one of the two students who rank A first.
 A is thus matched with either 1 or 2.
 When A's true preference is such that $1 \succ_A 2$, A is matched with the more preferred student 1 by truth-telling.
 When A's true preference is with $2 \succ_A 1$, A is matched with the more preferred student 2 by truth-telling.
-Therefore, unlike with the DA mechanism discussed in Section 3.1, there is no profitable preference manipulation for A; the Boston mechanism is strategy-proof for A in Example 1 (Ergin and Sönmez, 2006).
+Therefore, there is no profitable preference manipulation for A; the Boston mechanism is strategy-proof for A in Example 1 (Ergin and Sönmez, 2006).